COVID-19; Coronavirus & Funerals

 Floral Tributes; We are delighted to announce that we are now able to manage all your floral tribute orders and requests once again.
 You are welcome to discuss your floral requirements with your Gooding funeral arranger.

-Limousines; We are pleased to welcome the return of our limousines to serve clients and their families.
-For the sake of safety, privacy glass will remain in place - separating the driver from the passengers, for the duration of all journeys.
+Limousines; We are pleased to welcome our brand new Mercedes limousines to serve clients and their families.
+For the sake of safety, specialist infection control glass has been installed - separating the driver from the passengers for your protection.
 Passenger numbers will be limited and passenger names must be provided in advance of the funeral.
-Limousine interiors and hard surfaces will be cleaned and disinfected between funerals and sanitiser made available to passengers.
+Limousine interiors and hard surfaces are cleaned and disinfected between funerals and sanitiser made available to passengers.
 For further details, please ask your funeral arranger.

 Hugs & Handshakes; Our team is required not to make physical contact and to maintain a safe and practical distance.
 This is to protect our clients and their families as well as our staff and the people we work with to facilitate the running of funerals.
 You can be assured that a little distance won't prevent the friendly, caring and respectful service that we are known for.

-- 20 at Armley and Hunslet burial chapel
+- Armley and Hunslet burial chapels – 20 mourners inside each

 Funeral Rites; When someone passes away, the importance and ritual of a ceremony to mark their life and their legacy is immeasurable.
 As government, local authority and council guidelines change, Gooding Funeral Services will actively revise and implement our Covid19 policy accordingly.
 We will continue to engage with celebrants and ministers of religion on your behalf, so that the life of your loved one can still be commemorated in a meaningful and considered way at a later date.